 Serve the puddings warm, at room temperature, or chilled with whipped cream or thawed frozen whipped topping and a sprinkling of cinnamon sugar, if desired.

 - To prepare fresh sweet potatoes for the recipe, peel and slice two to three large or three to four medium sweet potatoes.
 Put them in a saucepan and cover them with water.
 Bring the pot to a boil over high heat.
 Cover and reduce the heat to low.
 Cook the sweet potatoes until tender, about 12 to 15 minutes.
 Drain and mash them.
 Alternatively, you can bake the whole sweet potatoes until soft, then scoop the flesh from the skins into a bowl and mash them.

-- Use canned sweet potatoes if you want to cut the preparation time.
+- If you want to cut the preparation time, use canned sweet potatoes.
 You need two 15-ounce cans of pureed, mashed, or whole sweet potatoes for this recipe, but avoid those packed in syrup or with added sugar.